zulip/zulip-terminal/README.md

 #### Linux

-On Linux, this module makes use of `xclip` or `xsel` commands, which should already come with the OS.
+On Linux, this module makes use of `xclip`, `xsel`, or `wl-clipboard` utilities, where `xclip` and `xsel` are for use in X11 environments (of the two, `xclip` is recommended over `xsel`) and `wl-clipboard` is for use in Wayland environments.
+(If you are not certain which system you are using, check the `$WAYLAND_DISPLAY` environment variable; in Wayland this will generally be set to something like `wayland-0`, while in X11 the variable will be unset.)

-If none of these commands are installed on your system, then install any ONE
+If none of these commands are installed on your system, then install ONE of the above utilities using the package manager appropriate for your system, for
-using:
+example:
 ```
-sudo apt-get install xclip [Recommended]
+sudo apt-get install xclip
 ```
-OR
+or
 ```
-sudo apt-get install xsel
+sudo apt-get install wl-clipboard
 ```

 #### OSX and WSL